Machete (2010 film): Direction

-Rodriguez had always planned on being the head-director of the film, since he usually uses his "one-man crew" technique.
+Rodriguez had always planned to be the head-director of the film because he usually used his "one-man crew" technique.
 In April 2009, it was announced that Ethan Maniquis, who is a long-time editor of Rodriguez's films, would be co-directing the film with Rodriguez.

-At the Comic-Con 2010 event in San Diego, Trejo commented on Rodriguez: "He's a genius.
+At the 2010 San Diego Comic-Con, Trejo commented on Rodriguez: "He's a genius.
 He's an absolute genius.
 He makes movie-making fun.
 You know, he makes you wanna go to work.
 A lot of people wake up saying 'I woke up before my alarm went off' just 'cause you're excited to work with him.
 You wonder 'what is he going to come up with today?', because every day, he's like inventing something new.
 So it's awesome to work with somebody like that".
 "Robert has an incredible vision and is very precise, and [working on his films] you feel like you're in the middle of something both big and experiential.
-And that anything is possible", states Jeff Fahey, who has collaborated with Rodriguez on Machete and Grindhouse.
+And that anything is possible," states Jeff Fahey, who has collaborated with Rodriguez on Machete and Grindhouse.